piougy/CzechIdMng/MIGRATION.md

 ## Conceptual changes

 - Spring repository queries, which updates audited entity (``@Modifying`` annotation) is prohibited, because audit is skipped this way.
 Use entity service (find, then update).
-All product provided repository methods are removed in version 10 (see [removed methods](#removed-classes-methods-and-fields)).
+All product provided repository methods are removed in version 10 (see changelog).

 ## Breaking changes